Thornaby-on-Tees: The Five Lamps of St Peter's Church

 It is said that Robert de Thormodbi, wounded in the Crusades at Acre, swore to raise a shrine to the Virgin Mary if he survived his wounds.
 He did, and as part of his wish a shrine niche to the Virgin Mary, lit by five sanctuary lamps, was placed in St Peter's Church.
+The most frequently recognised 5 Lamps in Thornaby were those erected at the top of George Street in what is now classed as Old Thornaby.
+These Lamps had the distinction of being a Bus Stop on the '0' service running between Stockton and Middlesbrough.